LukeDS-it/LukeDS-it.github.io/_posts/2020-06-23-reacting-to-change-microservices.md

   even if the queries are relatively simple
-- some functions may overlap with others, for example transactions lock db resources until success or failure, thus that data is unavailable until the lock is released, leading to queueing and making seemingly unrelated functionalities actually interfere with each other
+- some functions may overlap with others, for example transactions lock db resources until success or failure, thus that data is unavailable until the lock is released, leading to queueing and making seemingly unrelated functionalities actually interfere with each other.
+  Concurrent CRUD at high rates is difficult.

 It might not be resilient: if one part of the monolith fails, everything breaks
 - a simple hotfix requires restarting the whole system